We are present. We are passionate. We are committed.

-We train, advise, and collaborate with government agencies, law enforcement, healthcare professionals, non-profit organizations, and the faith community to deliver trainings that go beyond what human trafficking is to how we can address it and how to interact with survivors.
+We advise and collaborate with government agencies, law enforcement, healthcare professionals, non-profit organizations, and the faith community to deliver training that goes beyond what human trafficking is to how we can address it and how to interact with survivors.
 Ultimately, we believe combating human trafficking does not rest on one organization, but on an entire community working toward that goal.

 We provide unconditional support as a survivor begins the journey of healing.
 We walk alongside each survivor as they navigate the complexity of life and move toward independence by

 nurturing resilience, self-determination, and confidence.

 Jennifer was rescued by law enforcement who contacted Gray Haven immediately so that we could provide crisis support.
 She was forced into sex trafficking at 16 and trafficked for the next 4 years.
 Law enforcement discovered the trafficker employed brutal tactics to restrain and control victims.
 And Jennifer was subject to routine physical violence and torture.
 Such extreme violence functioned to condition Jennifer to comply and never consider fleeing.